Indianapolis Enforcers: 2018–2021

 In 2018, Carter relaunched the Enforcers as members of the regional developmental Midwest Professional Indoor Football (MPIF).
 Following the season, the MPIF was merged into the American Arena League (AAL) as its Midwest Division, with the Enforcers and 2018 MPIF champions West Michigan Ironmen joining the AAL for 2019.
 The Enforcers played their home games in Off The Wall Sports, an indoor soccer complex in nearby Carmel, Indiana.
 By the end of the season, the Enforcers and Ironmen were the only remaining Midwest Division teams still in the AAL, thereby qualifying for the playoffs and losing to the Ironmen 71–0.

 For the 2020 season, the team announced it would be moving home games to the Indiana Farmers Coliseum in Indianapolis.
 However, the season was cancelled before it could begin due to the onset of the COVID-19 pandemic closing arenas.
 The team planned to return to the Coliseum for the 2021 season, but with the ongoing effects of the pandemic, moved back to Off The Wall Sports.
 On January 12, 2022, the team initially announced that it had ceased operations permanently.
 However, it turned out they were only on hiatus for 2022.

 2023–present

 The Enforcers returned to the field in 2023 at their new home at the Mojo Up Sports Complex in Noblesville, Indiana.
 They captured the Midwest Arena Football League championship in their first season back, defeating the Ohio Blitz 52–2.
 It was announced via the MAFL's social media that the Enforcers and the league were cutting ties after the 2024 season.
 The team was once again looking for a new league for 2025 and beyond.
 They later joined the United Indoor Football Association, a fall indoor league, for 2024.
 After the fall 2024 season, owner K.C.
 Carter also created his own league, the United States Arena League, for the fall of 2025.
 They also announced they will play their home games at The Farmers Bank Fieldhouse in Lebanon, Indiana.
+The Enforcers won the inaugural World Bowl championship game at home defeating the Ohio Boom 44–35 to capture the second championship title in franchise history.